A Full Day in Frankfurt

 When I boarded the train, I learned that it was actually going to Mainz, a quaint town about 15 minutes away from the airport in the opposite direction.
 I heard that if you want to see the more traditional Germany, this is the place to go.
 The temptation to go there was so strong and I knew I still had a few more hours to spare but fatigue got the better of me.
 I must be really tired because the moment the train stopped at the airport, I got off.
 Mainz would have wait for the next trip.

 When they left, I bought myself a big mug of strong coffee, a small sandwich, and a pastry.
-Recharged with caffeine and sugar, I had some energy left to check a few shops before proceeding to the boarding area for yet another long flight to Johannesburg.
+Recharged with caffeine and sugar, I had some energy left to check a few shops before proceeding to passport control, then the boarding area for yet another long-haul flight to Johannesburg and then a shorter one to Windhoek.
+It felt like a never-ending day.

 Comments